 - Website browsing data: conversions, time spent on the site, number of new visitors from the newsletter, etc.

-Email marketing is a full-fledged channel for website promotion and working with clients.
+Email marketing, supported by Email Append Services by DM Data Source, emerges as a robust and comprehensive channel for promoting websites and engaging with clients.
 It allows you to establish communication, support/retain customers, provide quality service, and improve sales.
 Combined with other marketing tools, it effectively solves many critical problems and benefits both the company and its future/existing customers.

 Email marketing is not just another technique to add to your arsenal.
 It’s one of the most useful marketing tools that can increase your revenue to unprecedented levels.
 It demonstrates incredible resilience to change, as well as the ability to adapt to the ever-changing needs of today’s users.
 Not everything in life is as predictable as we’d like it to be.
 However, when armed with the strategies from our article, you can qualitatively optimize your email marketing campaigns to reach new heights, expand your TA, and improve sales.